Mission, vision, values

 The CARE Innovation Center welcomes innovators to join us in developing tomorrow’s health care solutions today.
 Have an idea for a new device?
 Better diagnostics?
 An improved internal process?
 We are your advocates and partners to help you bring your innovative idea to the care setting.

 UCHealth is an affirmative action-equal opportunity employer

 UCHealth, supported by our Chief Executive Officer, recognizes and appreciates the rich array of talents and perspectives that equal employment and diversity can offer our institution.
 UCHealth is an affirmative action/equal opportunity employer.
 No employee or applicant shall be discriminated against in any terms, conditions or privileges of employment or otherwise be discriminated against because of the individual’s race, creed, color, religion, gender, national origin or ancestry, age, mental or physical disability, sexual orientation, gender identity, transgender status, genetic information or veteran status.

 UCHealth does not discriminate against any “qualified applicant with a disability” as defined under the Americans with Disabilities Act and will make reasonable accommodations when they do not impose an undue hardship on the agency.
 If you require reasonable accommodation to complete an employment application and/or any other aspect of the employment application process, please contact the Human Resources Department at 1-855-694-7824.

-1University of Colorado Hospital Authority is the sole employer of staff at UCHealth including Colorado Health Medical Group, Medical Center of the Rockies, Memorial Hospital, Poudre Valley Hospital and University of Colorado Hospital, and Yampa Valley Medical Center.
+1University of Colorado Hospital Authority is the sole employer of staff at UCHealth including UCHealth Medical Group, Longs Peak Hospital, Medical Center of the Rockies, Memorial Hospital Central, Memorial Hospital North, Poudre Valley Hospital, University of Colorado Hospital, and Yampa Valley Medical Center.